qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.2.x.md

 why we have introduced the [Scalar Quantization](/articles/scalar-quantization) mechanism recently, which makes it possible to reduce the memory requirements by up to four times.

 Today, we are bringing a new quantization mechanism to life.
-A separate article on [Product Quantization](/articles/product-quantization) describes that feature in more detail.
+A separate article on [Product Quantization](/documentation/quantization/#product-quantization) will describe that feature in more detail.
 In a nutshell, you can **reduce the memory requirements by up to 64 times**!

 ### Optional named vectors